Russo-Turkish War (1806–1812): Aftermath

+Although there are sources that describe the war as a Russian victory. there are some that call it indecisive, because the treaty, favourable to the Ottomans, stipulated that Russia returned all occupied lands other than Bessarabia.

-According to the Treaty, the Ottoman Empire ceded the eastern half of Moldavia to Russia (which renamed the territory as Bessarabia), although it had committed to protecting that region.
+According to the Treaty, the Ottoman Empire ceded the eastern half of Moldavia to Russia (which renamed the territory to Bessarabia), specifically, the territories east of Danube and Prut rivers, even though the Ottoman Empire had committed to protecting that region.
 Russia became a new power in the lower Danube area, and had an economically, diplomatically, and militarily profitable frontier.

 In Transcaucasia, Turkey regained nearly all it had lost in the east: Poti, Anapa and Akhalkalali.
 Russia retained Sukhum-Kale on the Abkhazian coast.
 In return, the Sultan accepted the Russian annexation of the Kingdom of Imereti, in 1810.

 The treaty was approved by Alexander I of Russia on June 11, some 13 days before Napoleon's invasion of Russia began.
 The commanders were able to get many of the Russian soldiers in the Balkans back to the western areas before the expected attack of Napoleon.